 Preheat oven to 375° F. Cut the Tobasi into small cubes and set aside.

 Combine the milk and butter in a medium saucepan with a heavy bottom.
 Slowly heat over a mediumlow flame, stirring frequently, until the butter melts.
 Be careful not to scald the milk by allowing it to boil.

 Add the Tobasi cubes to the sauce about ½ cup at a time, stirring frequently, until all the cheese has melted.
 Add nutmeg, salt and pepper.
 Taste for seasoning and adjust as needed.
-If the cheese sauce seizes up, just reduce the heat and add a little more milk while stirring.
+If the cheese sauce seizes up, … Read the rest

 By William Merelle, owner and executive chef,